coop-care/web-app/CONTRIBUTING.md

 Please note that we ask you to **read and accept our Contributor License Agreement** so we can approve your contribution.
 You can find more information in the [related section](#cla) below.

-Start by forking the repository and checkout the branch named **dev** before you do your changes.
-Currently, most of the activity takes place on the dev branch, while the master branch is lagging behind at the level of the last release.
+Start by forking the repository and make your changes.

 After you have opened a pull request with your changes and [accepted the Contributor License Agreement](#cla-how), your code changes will be reviewed for approval.
 We will merge them on approval.
 Pease be aware that contributions that do not fit the project will not be approved.